mehmetalikaya-hub/PortfolioProject/README.md

 Project 1) Analyzing a dataset with Basic SQL queries

+<b>There are roughly 30 SQL queries to manipulate data by using FUNDAMENTAL SQL COMMANDS.
+You will find different concepts.</b>

 Project 2) Data exploration with SQL

 Project 3) Data Cleaning with SQL